btorpey/btorpey.github.io/content/fixless.md

 {% img center /images/less-before.png %}

-It turns out that it's possible to control how less displays the x'01' delimiters[^1] to make this chore a little easier on the eyes.
+It turns out that it's possible to control how less displays the x'01' delimiters to make this chore a little easier on the eyes.
 In my case, I use the following in my .bash_profile:

 `export LESSBINFMT="*u%x"`